jaspreet1388/25S_CST8919_Lab_2/README.md

 Scope: Set correctly to flaskapplogs (Log Analytics Workspace)

+## Challenges Faced
+- URL Not Found (404) Errors

+App Service didn't properly serve the /login endpoint after deployment.

+Cause: Incomplete deployment, route mismatch, or inactive app.py.

+- Log Analytics Delay / No Logs

+Queries didn’t return results even though logging code was present.

+Cause: Time range mismatch, improper message filters, or logs not being streamed.

+- Deployment Conflict (409)

+GitHub Actions failed to push code to App Service.

+Cause: App may have been in a running state or not correctly reset before deployment.

+- Email Alerts Not Received

+Despite correct action group, email wasn't received.

+Cause: Alert rule condition may never have evaluated to true.
+-  Time-Sensitive Conditions

+Filtering logs for ago(5m) missed real log entries.

+Cause: Latency in log ingestion or misalignment with real-time tests.

 - **A link to a 5-minute YouTube video demo** showing:
   - App deployed